rokmc756/Lustre/README.md

 $ make lustre r=install s=all
 ```

-### How to destroy Lustre Cluster by This Ansible Playbook
+### How to Destroy Lustre Cluster by This Ansible Playbook
 #### 1) Mount or Umount Lustre Clients
 * Umount Clients
 ```sh